koga73/overlay/README.md

 Overlay.EVENT_AFTER_HIDE

 /* Properties */
-//By default the overlay container gets appended to the body
+//By default the overlayContainer gets appended to the body
-//Set this property to an html element to change where the overlay container is appended Overlay.container = document.getElementById("newContainer");
+//Set this to an html element to change where the overlayContainer is appended Overlay.container = document.getElementById("newContainer");

 /* Methods */